Allen Swift Concurrency for Swift 6 (Part-2)

 allen

-# Covering Swift Concurrency from A to Z (Part 1)
+Covering Swift Concurrency from A to Z. (Part 2)

 iOS, Swift, concurrent

-The curriculum is designed based on the philosophy of properly understanding and utilizing Swift syntax.
-Starting from complete beginners with zero coding knowledge, the goal is to reach an advanced level where students can join top-tier tech companies (NAVER, Kakao, LINE, Coupang, Baemin).
-This is a 2-month bootcamp where students can intuitively understand concepts through visual representations of memory structures and reach a knowledge level that exceeds that of computer science majors.
+The curriculum was designed based on the philosophy of thoroughly understanding and utilizing Swift syntax.
+Our goal is to take students from non-majors with zero coding knowledge to an ultra-advanced level capable of joining top-tier tech companies like Naver, Kakao, Line, Coupang, and Baemin.
+This is a two-month bootcamp where you will gain intuitive insights through visual aids like memory structure diagrams, allowing you to surpass the knowledge level of a computer science major.

 Reviews from Early Learners